 - You intend to complete more than three total terms off-campus (2 semesters on GEO programs, plus 2 semesters in the Loop).

 Programs are reviewed for safety reasons due to their locations and/or government warnings.
 LFC uses the Department of State’s Travel Advisories to help assess a location’s safety.
-Students cannot participate in a program that is in a location with a Travel Advisory Level 3 or 4, the President of the College will review the program to determine if a student will be allowed to participate.
+Students cannot participate in a program that is in a location with a Travel Advisory Level 3 or 4.
 Contact the Global Engagement Office for more information on safety concerns.

 Ineligibility to Participate in GEO Programs

 Students may be declared ineligible in the GEO application process to participate in a study abroad program based on the recommendations of their academic advisor or the Dean of Students Office, as well as if the student fails to meet certain GEO deadlines, fails to attend the required Pre-Departure Orientation, or fails to submit required off-campus documents.

 Students should note that all approvals to participate in a GEO program are conditional on the basis that a student must remain in good academic, judicial, and financial standing.
 Should a student go on academic or disciplinary probation at any time before or during their off-campus program, or if the Dean of Students Office believes that the student should no longer participate, any approval will be rescinded.
 A student cannot participate in a GEO program if they have a financial hold on their LFC student account